 There are several articles on the charging levels already available, but such articles are often a little misleading, as they are often sponsored by people selling home chargers with a motive to upsell chargers.

 It is important to consider that wireless charging is real, just becoming available, and will become more important over time.
-Wireless charging is perhaps a fourth level.
+Wireless charging is perhaps a fourth level, or 5th mode?

-Level 1 charging is charging a car using from a standard home mains power socket.
-For most people, this is all you need when charging at home.
-Level 1 charging will normally add around 4 to 5 miles per hour of range using USA/Canada/Mexico/Japan style 120v power, or 10 to 12 km per hour (6 to 8 miles per hour) in the rest of the world where mains power is 240v.
+Level 1 / Mode 2 charging will typically add around 4 to 7 miles per hour of range using USA/Canada/Mexico/Japan style 120v power, or 8 to 15 km per hour (5 to 10 miles per hour) in the rest of the world where mains power is 240v.

-Home charging is not about road trips, as during a road trip you are not normally at home.
-Home charging is about ‘recharging while sleeping’ after a typical day driving, and for most people only needs to be able to add less than 100km or 60miles of range each night.
+Level 1 is for home charging in the background while you are at home.
+It is not very useful for background charging while at places you spend less time, such as the mall or a restaurant, or even the office.
+And it nothing beyond an emergency solution when on road trips, as during a road trip you are normally away from home.
+Home charging is about ‘recharging while sleeping’ after a typical day driving.
+Most people only need to be able to add less than 80km or 50 miles of range each night.

 For the occasional long-distance electric car journey, now I say occasional because most people don’t drive 350 miles in a day, regardless of how many times I get told that on twitter, statistically, it’s inaccurate.
 Its about 25-30 miles a day is the average car journey, not only in the UK but in every European country and North America.
 In North America that is the average and yet you could drive 3,000 miles across the United States, which people have done, and people do regularly, but not that often.Robert Llewellyn from Fully Charged.